hossamrizk/TF-and-Pytorch/README.md

 ## Usage

 Clone this repository and use the models for your machine learning projects.
-Ensure you have the required dependencies installed.
+Ensure you have the required dependencies installed and you can go to kaggle and download the required data too.

 For example, run any model you want: